 The Ti plant, otherwise known as Cordyline fruticosa or Cordyline terminalis by its botanical name, is an evergreen flowering plant.
-It belongs to the Asparagus family and it is native to Australia, Asia, Polynesia, and Papua New Guinea.
+It belongs to the Asparagus family and is native to Australia, Asia, Polynesia, and Papua New Guinea.

 The plant is also known by a few common nicknames such as cabbage palm, palm lily, lauti, and good luck plant.
 It also has various pronunciations depending on the Polynesian dialect.